Introduction to Environmental Studies: Water

 To successfully participate in this program, students will need a computer/mobile device with internet and online/installed software capability to do Word processing.
 Students can expect our remote teaching to be around 13.5 hours of synchronous (scheduled) coursework per week, using Canvas.
 Students will have access to alternatives to synchronous participation if conditions require.

-Greener Foundations: First-year students who register for the full-time, 16-credit program will experience Greener Foundations, a holistic course designed for college-success.
+Greener Foundations (fall quarter only): First-year students who register for the full-time, 16-credit program will experience Greener Foundations, a holistic course designed for college-success.
 Faculty and staff collaborate to bring study skills, academic planning, health and wellness education, advising, and more into the classroom.
 More information can be found on the college website at Greener Foundations .

 This offering will prepare you for careers and advanced study in: